Jonathan2251/lbd/_sources/gpu.txt

 ------------

-Through creating 3D model with Triangles or Quads along on skin, the 3D model is created with polygon [#polygon]_ formed by all the vertices as the first image as follows,
+Through creating 3D model with Triangles or Quads along on skin, the 3D model is created with polygon mesh [#polygon]_ formed by all the vertices as the first image as follows,

 .. _modeling1: